 The exhibition halls and the outdoor airfield are two separate entrance fees.

 Photo and video fee: 20 UAH for ‘personal’ and 150 UAH for ‘professional’ cameras.
 They must have decided our DSLR fell somewhere in between the two!

 Entrance to five aircraft: 20 UAH each per aircraft (10 UAH for children)

 Is it worth visiting the Long Range Aviation Museum?

 We would say so, but then we are biased when it comes to quirky museums and visiting unusual places.
-The Aviation Museum in Kiev is definitely more impressive, cheaper and easier to visit than the one in Poltava but the museum was well set out and the aircraft on display were, well, very Soviet, which is what attracted us in the first place.
+The Aviation Museum in Kyiv is definitely more impressive, cheaper and easier to visit than the one in Poltava but the museum was well set out and the aircraft on display were, well, very Soviet, which is what attracted us in the first place.
 But, it was the opportunity to interact with these three Ukrainian guys which made the Long Range Aviation Museum a worthy experience for us personally.
-Ukrainians may look sour faced but actually, they aren’t (it’s a communication thing and that’s our problem given we only speak about three words of Ukrainian!) and we had good fun with these guys for the couple of hours we were with them.
+Ukrainians may look sour-faced but actually, they aren’t (it’s a communication thing and that’s our problem given we only speak about three words of Ukrainian!) and we had good fun with these guys for the couple of hours we were with them.

 IF YOU ARE A BIT OF AN AVIATION GEEK… PLEASE SHARE THIS POST!